 Portion sizes

-As seen on Sunrise, our portion sizes and allocation of food types may need reviewing.
+With the ‘upsizing’ phenomenon and take-away options, our portion sizes and allocation of food types may need reviewing.
 Click here for an example of what your food plate should look like and what foods make up the essential food groups – protein, carbohydrates, good fats and vegetables.
+However, please avoid wheat and processed grains.

 The importance of protein